googlearchive/blog/_posts/2015-09-10-discover-and-communicate-with-nearby-bluetooth-devices.markdown

 {% endhighlight %}

-For info, it is also possible for `<platinum-bluetooth-characteristic>` to fill in a data-bound field `value` in response to a read.
+It is also possible for `<platinum-bluetooth-characteristic>` to use data binding to bind to `value` in response to a read.

 ## Write to a Bluetooth Characteristic

-Here's an example on how to reset energy expended on nearby bluetooth device advertising Heart Rate service:
+Here's an example of how to reset the energy expended on a nearby bluetooth device advertising Heart Rate service:

 {% highlight html %}